slipstream/SlipStreamPythonAPI/README.md

 # SlipStreamPythonAPI
-Python wrapper of the SlipStream API
+Python wrapper of the SlipStream API.